kflores4716/School_District_Analysis/README.md

 ![Updated_spending_summary](https://user-images.githubusercontent.com/94764735/150594960-7a14b0e4-a4fd-4906-a5ec-6dff8b8ac480.png)

 Even though the ninth graders were cut out of the data set this second go-round, Thomas High School remained in the middle tier of school spending compared to the entire district ($630-$644 per student).
 And, as has been established, the 9th grade students performed almost exactly average among not only the rest of the students at their school, but among the other students in the district as well.
 So ultimately, the impact of replacing the Thomas High ninth graders had a very minimal impact on the $630-$644 range.
-After rounding the updated numbers to one decimal, the values actually didn’t change at all.
+After rounding the updated numbers to one decimal, the values (yet again) didn’t change at all.